 The building itself has a few unique features you should hunt down, the cantilevered marble staircase and art nouveau headlight above are stunning.

-There is also a shop with a beautiful range of books and gifts, including a particularly impressive children’s collection.
+There is also a shop with a beautiful range of books and gifts, including an impressive children’s collection.
 Completing the space is the very popular cafe, Seraphine which ensures you won’t leave hungry.
-We were disappointed it was closed for renovations during our visit but will be heading here next time we are in the area.
+Sadly, it was closed for renovations during our visit, but we will stop here next time we are in the area.

 Where: 230 High Street, Maitland